Textualize/textual/docs/guide/workers.md

 In this chapter we will explore the topic of *concurrency* and how to use Textual's Worker API to make it easier.

-!!! tip "The worker API was added in version 0.18.0"
+!!! tip "The Worker API was added in version 0.18.0"

 ## Concurrency

 There are many interesting uses for Textual which required reading data from an internet service.
 When an app requests data from the network it is important that it doesn't prevent the user interface from updating.
-In other words, the requests should be concurrent (happen at the same time) with the UI updates.
+In other words, the requests should be concurrent (happen at the same time) as the UI updates.

 Managing this concurrency is a tricky topic, in any language or framework.
-Even for experienced developers, there are many gotchas which could make your app lock up or behave oddly.
+Even for experienced developers, there are gotchas which could make your app lock up or behave oddly.
-Textual's Worker API makes concurrency less error prone and easier to reason about.
+Textual's Worker API makes concurrency far less error prone and easier to reason about.

 ## Workers